Billy Bishop Toronto City Airport: Construction of a pedestrian tunnel connection to the mainland

-2020s: minor improvements and runway extensions
+2020-present: Facility and agreement update

-In June 2023, the Government of Canada announced that it will be spending up to to build US border preclearance facility at the airport.
-It is expected to open by 2025 and will enable flights from the island airport to at least ten new US destinations.
+In June 2023, the Government of Canada announced that it will be spending up to to build U.S border preclearance facility at the airport.
+It is expected to open by 2025 and will enable flights from the island airport to at least ten new U.S destinations.
 In June 2023, Air Canada opened a joint venture lounge under the Air Canada Cafe brand with Aspire, owned by Swissport, in the domestic zone of the terminal.
 This marked the first lounge at the airport.

-In 2024, Ports Toronto presented a plan to conform to new safety requirements of Transport Canada to extend runways for run-off safety.
+In 2024, PortsToronto presented a plan to conform to new safety requirements of Transport Canada to extend runways for run-off safety.
 The agency presented three proposals to conform, and add roadways and taxiways.
 In conjunction with this, the agency asked for an extension of the tripartite agreement of 40 years, which it argued was necessary to finance the runway extension.
-This was turned down by Toronto City Council which approved a minimum runway extension and a twelve-year extension to the tripartite agreement.
+The agency pushed for the maximum runway extension, with plans to increase flights, a consistent position of the agency.
+This was turned down by Toronto City Council, which approved a minimum runway extension and a twelve-year extension to the tripartite agreement.
+City Council, led by Toronto Mayor Olivia Chow, cited the previous controversy over the airport and chose the easiest path forward, not wanting to reopen the debate.

-In 2025 it was announced that Hoverlink had reached an agreement with PortsToronto to establish a terminal for its proposed hovercraft ferry service to Region of Niagara at Billy Bishop Airport.
+In 2025, it was announced that Hoverlink had reached an agreement with PortsToronto to establish a terminal for its proposed hovercraft ferry service to Region of Niagara at Billy Bishop Airport.

-On October 23, 2025, Air Canada announced that it would launch transborder flights from the airport to New York-LaGuardia, Boston, Chicago-O'Hare, and Washington-Dulles following the opening of a US Customs pre-clearance facility.
+On March 10, 2026, the preclearance facility was officially inaugurated making Billy Bishop the ninth Canadian airport to operate a preclearance facility.
+Air Canada announced that it would launch transborder flights from the airport to New York-LaGuardia, Boston, Chicago-O'Hare, and Washington-Dulles following the opening.